Maihoernchen/school/5pk/ideen.md

 42. EoE [hes missing in action, its up to hamilton, jefferson has my vote, never agreed with jefferson once, jefferson has beliefs, burr has none]
 43. YOS [arrogant, to keep me from winning, the only common thread has been your disrespect, call me amoral a dangerous disgrace, I have always worn it on my sleeve, trying to do the best for our republic, you only stand for yourself]
 44. BoWaBoW //
-45. WWWE [nathaniel pendleton, like a man on a mission, hamilton was wearing his glasses, I wrote the notes at the beginning of a song someone will sing for me, america you great unfinished symphony you sent for me, you let me make a difference, he aims his pistol at the sky, I hear wailing in the streets]
+45. WWWE [like a man on a mission, hamilton was wearing his glasses, I wrote the notes at the beginning of a song someone will sing for me, america you great unfinished symphony you sent for me, you let me make a difference, he aims his pistol at the sky, I hear wailing in the streets]
 46. WLWDWTYS [his financial system is a work of genius I couldnt undo it if i tried and I tried, he took our country from bankrupcy to prosperity, I hate to admit it but he doesnt get enough credit for all the credit he gave us, who keeps your name eliza, couldve done so much more]

 ### Impact

 * financial system
 * bankrupcy to prosperity
+* cabinets fractured into factions
+* doubled the size of the government

 * liquidity provided funds for
 	* Purchase of Lousiana